derek56767/AFM-346-Assignments/README.md

 In Assignment 5, I train SVM and neural networks for the same purpose as in Assignment 4; the models in Assignment 5 are trained to solve the same problem as in Assignment 4.

 In my final project for the class, I was to train 3 models - a baseline model, low-complexity model, and high performing model.
 These models would be compared in their ability to solve the same problem.
-Long story short, the increased training time was for a marginal payoff.
+Long story short, the increased training time for the supposedly better models was for a marginal payoff.